The Internet Craftsmanship Museum Presents:

 Amount of scholarship: $5000.00.
 The scholarship funding is a one-time contribution for one year only, and not for the entire duration of the training program if it lasts longer than one year.
 The artisan must be prepared through his or her own resources or other scholarships to continue or complete extended training.
 Winners may receive help from the Foundation in finding financial support for subsequent terms, particularly in cases where need and/or special merit indicate.

 Funding: Funds will be paid directly to the qualified educational organization—a diploma-, degree- or certificate-granting institution, including high school, trade school, college, university or other appropriate organization—attended by the artisan.
 The student must meet the school's criteria for admission, attendance, continued enrollment and graduation.
 The applicant should have the discipline and ability to do satisfactory "book work" but need not excel at it.
 The competition is open to any applicant regardless of age, gender, race, etc., as long as the attitude and aptitude to learn, practice and share skills is evident.
 Ideally, this funding will help give uniquely talented applicants educational opportunities that would not otherwise be available to them.

-Questions about the program may be addressed to Craig Libuse at email@example.com.
+Questions about the program may be sent to firstname.lastname@example.org.